Urdd National Eisteddfod: History

 During the 1950s the Eisteddfod began evolving away from the celebration and marching aspect towards more competitive events, mirroring the National Eisteddfod.
 An art exhibition was introduced in 1955 and a classical concert was included in 1958.

 One of the more notable events to occur at the Urdd Eisteddfod took place in 1969 at the Aberystwyth event.
 Prince Charles was invited to attend and he was given a public platform to speak to the crowd.
 This was the year of his investiture as the Prince of Wales, a role that divided many Welsh people, and around a hundred people stood up and left as the Prince arrived on the stage.
 The fallout afterwards was also heated, with an editorial in the Welsh-language paper Y Cymro angering the then director of the Urdd.

+The 2019 Cardiff and Vale event, held in Cardiff Bay, was the first Urdd National Eisteddfod to take place without entrance fees, or the traditional fenced Maes.